Clicky

 Modifiers such as “buy, coupon, trial, order, cheap, price, store address, store email,” etc. show that the searcher is looking to purchase something.

-This takes us to the transactional intent.
+This takes us to the transactional search intent.

 Why Does Search Intent Matter to SEO?